-In its simplest form, rum is a clear liquid distilled from various forms of sugar, like demerara and molasses.
-However, this is often followed by barrel ageing in oak casks and, like some of the modern craft beers, some have fruit or spices added.
+In its simplest form, rum is a clear liquid distilled from different forms of sugar, including demerara and molasses.
+However, this is often followed by barrel ageing in oak casks and, like some of the modern craft beers, some also have fruit or spices added.

 Some rum is better taken without a mixer and Mount Gay, which claims to be the oldest rum distillery in the world with a deed from 1703, has created a corker.

 ‘XO’ stands for extra old and is a blend of different rums aged between seven and 15 years old.
 It’s dry and oaky on the nose, yet is fruity and slightly sweet in taste, then has a smooth finish.

 This is a rum for the whisky lovers, who should try it as an old fashioned

 Mount Gay XO has recently gone through a substantial rebrand, with Trudiann Branker, Mount Gay master blender, making it from a broader selection of rums, each aged in three different casks – American whiskey, Bourbon and Cognac.

 4. El Dorado - 12 - 40%View now at Amazon